salesforce/lwc-rfcs/text/0110-dynamic-components.md

 </script>
 ```

-As you can see in bold from the implementation details above we have transformed the *lwc:lazy* directive into a condition, and we have abstracted the dynamic import mechanism into a high order loader call provisioned by the application container (this will be configurable).
+As you can see from the implementation details above we have transformed the *lwc:lazy* directive into a condition, and we have abstracted the dynamic import mechanism into a high order loader call provisioned by the application container (this will be configurable).

 #### API invariants